 Damari Perry: Chicago mom accused of killing son, 6, with freezing shower held on $5 million bond

-A Chicago woman was being held Wednesday on a $5 million bond on charges of killing her 6-year-old son earlier this month after he was allegedly "punished" with a freezing shower.
+A Chicago woman was being held Wednesday on a $5 million bond on charges of killing her 6-year-old son late last month after he was allegedly "punished" with a freezing shower.

 Jannie M. Perry, 38, made her first court appearance Wednesday after the body of Damari Perry, 6, was found in an abandoned alley in Gary, Indiana, early Saturday morning, according to FOX 32 in Chicago.
 She had been in a hospital since Saturday after complaining she was ill.